Last Updated on

 The North Face and Steve Lesnard introduce FUTURELIGHT campaign in attempt to change how consumers think about their gear.

-If the thought of wrapping up in a raincoat for your next long run resonates with the sound of nails scratching a chalkboard, you’re not alone.
+If the thought of wrapping up in a rain jacket for your next long run resonates with the sound of nails scratching a chalkboard, you’re not alone.
 Personally, I would rather brave the elements and endure a bone-soaking, pneumonia-incubating chill than endure a crunchy outer shell that makes me feel like a clam in a hotpot.
 And if a very amateur athlete feels this way about the state of water repellent technology, you can bet that the pros have something to say about it as well.

 They do, and The North Face took notice.
 In its latest product release as part of its new branding campaign, The North Face introduced its much anticipated FUTURELIGHT fabric, which promises to change the paradigm in the world of outdoor apparel.
 The North Face spent several years developing FUTURELIGHT, which utilizes a proprietary process called nanospinning, wherein microscopic nozzles spin webs of ultra-thin fibers into a waterproof fabric with hitherto unmatched air permeability.

 The North Face seeks to push the limits of innovation in equipment and apparel with FUTURELIGHT.
 With a wide range of variability in weight, stretch, breathability, durability, construction, and texture, the technology unleashes unlimited permutations for maximal customization.

 But in a world where you can control your oven from your car, cash a check from your couch, or conduct open heart surgery on babies still in the womb, why has it been so difficult for athletic apparel manufacturers to come up with a better jacket for rainy days?
 In recent years, many have touted groundbreaking products, but none have delivered on their promises.